tmgraham2/comp163-assignment-4/README.md

 print("A) Light (12 credits)")
 print("B) Standard (15 credits)")
 print("C) Heavy (18 credits)")
+# Allows users to choose their course load
 choice = input("Your choices: ")

 if choice == "A":